JuJu Kusanagi is a Tokyo based visual artist who creates interdisciplinary live art performances and short films.

 Born in Sydney, Australia, JuJu spent her youth in Tokyo before moving to the United States to pursue her career.
-Her art practices and explorations include dance, music, film, photography, visual art, and illustration.
+Her art practices and explorations include dance, music, film, photography, visual art, painting, and illustration.

-Recently graduated from the Cornish College of the Arts, magna cum laude with a B.F.A in Dance, JuJu has enriched her collegiate education with independent studies in 3D sculpture, visual art, technology, and intermedia arts.
+Graduated from the Cornish College of the Arts, magna cum laude with a B.F.A in Dance, JuJu has enriched her collegiate education with independent studies in 3D sculpture, visual art, technology, and intermedia arts.

 JuJu is also a co-founder and co-director of Kusanagi Sisters, an interdisciplinary art collective, whose film, itsy bitsy, has won multiple awards, and has been producing interdisciplinary works world wide.

 JuJu constantly explores dynamic potentiality of the live art and performance by creating site and durational specific works that are uniquely physically experiential based on realism and virtuosity.
 She dedicates herself to offering art as a way to shed light on empathetic action as a positive activism and the visceral nature of the human experience.